-Owned and operated by The Actors Fund, The Home is a gold standard for senior care and a recipient of both U.S. News and World Report’s coveted “Best Nursing Homes in America” as well as the highest rating of 5 Stars from the Centers for Medicare and Medicaid Services, as well as a perfect survey from the New Jersey State Department of Health.
+Owned and operated by The Actors Fund, The Home is a gold standard for senior care and a recipient of the highest rating of 5 stars from the Centers for Medicare and Medicaid Services, as well as a perfect survey from the New Jersey State Department of Health.

 The Actors Fund Home has a proud history of caring for a wide variety of professionals in performing arts and entertainment, including designers, writers, sound technicians, musicians, dancers, administrators, directors, film editors, stagehands, actors and more.

 Our residents have included fascinating individuals from the world of stage and screen, encompassing vaudevillians, Ziegfeld Follies dancers, comedians, band leaders, set designers and many more.
 Among the most famous residents were Joseph Sultzer and Charles Marks, better known as the comedy team of Smith and Dale, who were the inspiration for Neil Simon's hit play and movie The Sunshine Boys.

 A short timeline of The Actors Fund Home's history:

 1902: The Actors Fund opens a home for retired entertainers on Staten Island.